andygrunwald/simple-webserver/README.md

 With this webserver several tests can be done: Deployment, scheduling, scaling.
 The main goal is to test and get experiments with new systems like [Docker](https://www.docker.com/), [Mesos](http://mesos.apache.org/), [Marathon](https://mesosphere.github.io/marathon/), [Kubernetes](http://kubernetes.io/) and others.

+Below you will find how to deploy with:

+* Docker
+* Marathon
+* Marathon + Docker

 ## Compile

 ```sh